ffelten/ffelten.github.io/_posts/2022-10-15-limit-central-limit.md

 Here are the problems:
 * Gaussian Distributions do not fit all kinds of data.
 Yet, we use it most of the time because we are lazy and it is quite familiar (call it state-of-the-art if you wish);
-* When you think you quantify the uncertainty, you actually quantify how much the data you **have seen** varies.
-Not how much **all the data** can vary.
+* When you think you quantify the uncertainty, you actually quantify how much the data you **have seen varies**.
+Not how much **all the data can vary**.
 This is a huge difference.
-There is a difference between *seen uncertainty* and *unseen uncertainty*, the problem is that with Gaussian distribution, we only quantify the former, while the latter might have very big consequences.
+There is a difference between *seen uncertainty* and *unseen uncertainty*, and the problem is that with Gaussian distribution, we only quantify the former, while the latter might have big consequences.

 So what can we do?
-Question yourself if a Gaussian fits, and do not trust too much.
-There are also other distribution models, so called fat-tailed, power-law that could fit better some kind of data.
-However, I am no expert in statistics, thus I am going to stop here before I give wrong information.
+- Question yourself if a Gaussian fits, and do not trust too much.
+- There are also other distribution models, so called fat-tailed, power-law that could fit better some kind of data.

+I am no expert in statistics, thus I am going to stop here before I give wrong information.